PROFILE

 continually renewed.
 Despite these restrictions,

-foreigners make up a significant portion of the
+residents of Brunei make up a significant

-work force.
-The government reported a total work
+portion of the work force.
+The government

-official unemployment rate of 4.3%.
+with a derived unemployment rate of 3.4%.

 Oil and natural gas account for almost all